logo for fortalezabeaches.com

 Bernardo do Campo - SP.

-Sunset from the Dunes - Canoa Quebrada (February 1997) Photo: Gerard Simonetti
+Sunset from the Dunes - Canoa Quebrada (February 1997) Photo: Gerardo Simonetti

 Canoa Quebrada gained paved access from the main highway in 1995.
 Making the village more accessible to the outside world and those who prefers to do their exploring in comfort.
 The main street Broadway that remained sand track until 2003 is now lined with a Portuguese rock sidewalk.